bmesbuildteamucla/bmesbuildteamucla.github.io/winter-break/problem-set-2/README.md

 * If you turn the potentiometer back to the left, the LEDs should turn off at the same points where they turned on (the second LED should turn off first).

-* Wire the potentiometer and each LED separately (they should all have their own independent circuits)
+* Wire the potentiometer and each LED separately (they should all have their own independent circuits).

 #### Optional Challenge Problem - Morse Code
 * Write a program that lets you to input a word or sentence into the serial monitor and translate it to Morse code.
 Have an LED flash the Morse code.